bowenl-math/bowenl-math.github.io/index.md

 ### Welcome to my homepage!
 Hello, I'm Bowen Liu, a Phd student in Mathematics Department of Tsinghua University from Sept 2022, under the supervision of [chenglong yu](https://chenglongyu.github.io/).
 Nowadays I'm quite interested in the intersection of complex differential geometry and complex algebraic geometry.

-### Contact
-liubw22 [at] mails.tsinghua.edu.cn.
-Please contact me if you find any mistake in my notes!
-Thanks in advance.

 ### Seminars
 * (2023Spring) Here is the draft of lecture note I typed for a seminar about Yang-Mills equations on Riemann surface , which is organized by myself.